tashonasmith/liri-node-app/README.md

 5. `concert-this` output will log to the terminal, `spotify-this-song` and `movie-this` output will log to both the terminal and log.txt.

-6. Here is a YouTube link to a video of LIRI in action!
+6. Here is a YouTube link to a video of my LIRI application in action!
+[Link to YouTube](https://youtu.be/PPNAZ0Ulxkk)